 Greek sculpture – usually in stone and bronze; sometimes in gold and ivory – was solid and formal, much like that of the ancient Middle East.
 In the Classical period, sculptures strove for realism, and their work became more graceful and elegant.
 They applied mathematical ratios to achieve aesthetic beauty.
 As time went by, and their skills improved still more, they sought to represent movement and emotion.
 In their best works they achieved a fluidity in stone which has seldom been matched.

-In ancient times, statues would have been painted with vibrant, lifelike colours.
+In ancient times, statues would have been painted with vibrant, lifelike colors.
 Virtually no trace of this survives.
 The only paintings that have come down to us are on vases, where the images are of necessity simple and economic.
 We know of other painting as well from literary sources, for example on walls of palaces; and some painters achieved wide fame.
 However, none of their work has come down to us.

 The earliest school of Greek philosophers were those of the Ionian tradition (7th-5th centuries BC).
 Ionia was in what is today western Turkey, and it is tempting to see the influence of the ancient Middle East on their work.
 Much of this involved quasi-religious speculations about the origins and structure of the universe: but this led them on to quasi-scientific propositions, such as that all matter comes from water (reminiscent of Mesopotamian beliefs).